Equine Oral, Esophageal and Rectal disorders

 Incisive alveolar bone fractures

 Occasionally just the labial plate of the alveolar bone is fractured, rather than the mandible.
 These may be replaced into the socket (adult teeth) or removed (deciduous teeth or damaged adult teeth).
 Stabilization is often not needed.
 Horses are sedated standing, usually with detomidine + butorphanol.
-Local block may be performed but often isn’t necessary.
+A maxillary nerve block (upper jaw) or mental nerve block (lower jaw) may be performed but often isn’t necessary.
 Increasing amounts of direct pressure are applied to the teeth until the segment pops into position.
 Usually the segments are very stable when replaced.
 For removal, a local block may be helpful.
 Often the fragment is only held in place by a skin tag and the tag may be anesthetized prior to transaction or standing sedation may be sufficient.

 Rostral mandibular bone fractures